splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/9-scripts.md

 echo "Done..."
 ```

 The **shebang** (`#!`) must be the first line of the shell script.
 Your current shell will read this, and use the indicated path as the shell to run this script.
-This allows you to specify the shell you are targetting when you write the script.
+This allows you to specify the shell you are targeting when you write the script.

-The remainder of the file contains the commands you want run, in the order you want them run.
+The remainder of the file contains the commands you want to run, in the order you want them to run.

 Save the file.